emc-mongoose/mongoose/doc/output/metrics.md

 DateTimeISO8601 | Timestamp in the ISO8601 format
 TypeLoad        | Load type (CREATE/READ/...)
-Concurrency     | The configured concurrency level (per storage driver) NodeCount       | Count of the mongoose nodes used for the load (may be more than 1 in the distributed mode) ConcurrencyCurr | The current summary concurrency level (count of concurrently executed tasks) ConcurrencyMean | The mean summary concurrency level for the last *period* (10s by default) CountSucc       | Total successful I/O tasks count
+Concurrency     | The configured concurrency level (per storage driver) NodeCount       | Count of the mongoose nodes used for the load (1 in case of the standalone mode, >1 in case of the distributed mode)
+ConcurrencyCurr | The current summary concurrency level (count of concurrently executed tasks) ConcurrencyMean | The mean summary concurrency level for the last *period* (10s by default) CountSucc       | Total successful I/O tasks count